 I can’t have rice.
 Is there a gluten free flour blend that’s rice free?

-Many gluten free blends contain rice, but this recipe for is made of ancient grains and is rice free.
+Many gluten free blends contain rice, including this recipe.
+Rice flour is a good choice for baking.
+If you can’t have rice, try this recipe from Savor the Best which is made of ancient grains and is rice free.

 Do you need xanthan gum in a gluten free flour blend?